sdixon5/Learning/JavaScript Bootcamp 2020/notes.md

 double $$ is cuz the inner most is for the math operation and the outer most $ is for the number to be placed into the string

+## Lesson 32: Running code from a script

+Chrome console is called a REPL - Read, evaluate, print, loop